-As part of this, there are certain organisations and companies that you need to notify about the death.
+As part of this sad process, there are certain organisations and companies you’ll need to notify about the death.

 Before you can start handling the affairs of someone who has died, you will need a death certificate.